So you whipped up an awesome tasting green smoothie and then chugged it down.

 But some green powders contain sweeteners such as sorbitol and mannitol that can irritate your digestive tract.

-These sweeteners are also commonly used in quite a few other types of powder supplements such as protein powders.
+These sweeteners are also commonly used in quite a few other types of powdered supplements such as protein powders.

-If you’re looking to get your greens without artificial sweeteners, you could also give the super greens smoothie Super Cubes a try!
+If you’re looking to get your greens without artificial sweeteners quickly, you could give the super greens smoothie Super Cubes a try!

 If greens continue to give you issues

-Remember to always be sensible when it comes to your health concerns.
+Remember to always be sensible when it comes to all of your health concerns.